vPeteWalker/midway/db/basic_clone_api/basic_clone_api.rst

 Copy Data Management (CDM) (a.k.a. database cloning) is a critical day 2 database operation.
 Multiple teams, such as developers, QA, and analysts often request separate copies of production databases for their own purposes.
 Each additional clone comes with a cost: an ever-increasing strain on the company's storage capacity.
 Two clones?
 Double the storage, and so forth.
 An additional challenge is providing these teams with the most up-to-date production data from which to test.
 All too often this is a manual task, requiring the full attention of a database administrator (DBA).

-In this lab you will use Era to create a clone of your SQL Server database to be used as part of a test environment.
-After making changes to your production database, you will refresh your test environment.
+In this lab you will API calls to:

+- Create a clone of your SQL Server production database *FiestaProd*, along with its own web server, which will be used as a development environment.
+- Make changes to your production database, and refresh your development environment.
+- Use your *FiestaDev* environment to observe the modifications made to the production database are reflected in the development environment.

 Cloning from the Era UI
 +++++++++++++++++++++++